MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/optional-connected-experiences.md

 ### Microsoft Error Reporting Program (MERP)

 MERP connects to the Watson.microsoft.com service to send diagnostic data when Office client applications that run on Mac devices crash.
-It is owned by Microsoft and the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) apply.
+It's owned by Microsoft and the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) apply.
 MERP does not apply to Office client applications that run on Windows.

 ### Office Store

 When you use the Office Store, your use of the store site itself is licensed by the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [privacy statement](https://privacy.microsoft.com/privacystatement).
 However, any [add-ins](https://support.microsoft.com/office/16278816-1948-4028-91e5-76dca5380f8d) that you download through the Office Store are covered by the add-in provider's terms of use.
 These providers can be various different organizations or businesses, and some may charge a usage fee.
-You will need to check the permissions, privacy statement, and license terms of each add-in to know which terms apply and decide if you want to agree to the terms of use that organization offers.
+You'll need to check the permissions, privacy statement, and license terms of each add-in to know which terms apply and decide if you want to agree to the terms of use that organization offers.

 > [!NOTE]
 > - The administrator in your organization might provide you with add-ins, even if you don’t choose to use the Office Store.
 > - If you’re an administrator, for more information about add-ins, see the “Optional connected experiences” section in [Privacy and security for Office Add-ins](/office/dev/add-ins/concepts/privacy-and-security) and [Privacy, permissions, and security for Outlook add-ins](/office/dev/add-ins/outlook/privacy-and-security).

+### Open files in the Office mobile app that use a legacy or non-Office file format

+To open a file in the [Office mobile app](https://www.microsoft.com/microsoft-365/mobile) that uses a legacy or non-Office file format, that file first needs to be converted into a file format that the Office mobile app can open.
+For example, when you open an Excel workbook that’s in the xls or ods format, the file first needs to be converted to the xlsx format.
+This experience uses a conversion service owned by Microsoft, and the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) apply.
+This experience is also available in the individual Word, Excel, and PowerPoint apps for iOS and Android.

+### Print files in the Office mobile app
+To print a file in the [Office mobile app](https://www.microsoft.com/microsoft-365/mobile), the app needs to create a PDF of the file.
+This experience uses a conversion service owned by Microsoft, and the terms of the [Microsoft Services Agreement](https://www.microsoft.com/servicesagreement) and [Microsoft privacy statement](https://privacy.microsoft.com/privacystatement) apply.
+This experience is also available in the individual Word, Excel, and PowerPoint apps for iOS and Android.

 ### Research